Skip to content

 Introduction

-ICOS is an agnostic Meta Operating System.
+ICOS is a technology agnostic Meta Operating System.
 The aim of this document is to define the minimalist syntax required to provide ICOS with an agnostic Application Descriptor manifest to run on the ICOS system.

 Application model

-An application is made of a set of components plus the interaction between them.
-Different entities that do not make sense separately (for instance a Deployment and a Service exposing it) should be defined as part of the same component.
+An application is made of a set of components and the interaction between them.
+Different entities that do not make sense separately (for instance a Deployment and the Service exposing it) should be defined as part of the same component.
 Therefore, they will run in the same resources (which could be a list of nodes in the same cluster).
+The service exposes the deployed component to facilitate communication with other components of the application.

 Note

-having two manifests that have requirements in the same component does not make sense, because in fact we created the component so that we can group together entities that do not need computational resources with entities that need them.
+Having two manifests with requirements for the same component does not make sense, because in fact we created the component so that we can group together entities that do not need computational resources with entities that need them.
 (Aka.
 Docker compose does this grouping and calls it a service).

 name: uc4-app-emds